New perspectives on $p$-adic regulator formulae: On the Bloch-Kato logarithm of an extension

 \section{On the Bloch-Kato logarithm of an extension}

 In this section we review several recipes for the computation of the Bloch--Kato logarithm.
-The main reference are \cite{Nekovarheight} and \cite[\S 7.2]{SV-S}.
-As we expect the reader to be already familiar with $p$-adic Hodge theory, we will not provide detailed definitions for the period rings and the category of filtered $(\varphi, N)$-modules.
+The main references are \cite{Nekovarheight} and \cite[\S 7.2]{SV-S}.
+As we expect the reader to be already familiar with $p$-adic Hodge theory, we will directly refer to the notes \cite{BC2009} for detailed definitions of the relevant period rings and the category of filtered $(\varphi, N)$-modules.

 Let $K$ be a finite extension of $\Q_p$ and $K_0$ be its maximal unramified subfield.
 We let $\varphi$ be the absolute Frobenius on $K_0$ and let $G_K = \mathrm{Gal}(\overline{K}/K)$.
 We let $t\in B_{\dR}$ denote Fontaine's $2\pi i$, which depends on a choice of compatible $p$-th power roots of unity.